RuiSiHu/RdRp-PHAP/README.md

     conda create -n env_name python=3.7

-Please note that the Python version in this environment must be 3.7.
-Then, use pip install -r requirements.txt to install the corresponding versions of the tools.
+Please note that the Python in this environment must be version 3.7.
+The corresponding version of various tools can be installed using pip command.

     pip install -r requirements.txt